NEW YORK, Oct. 5, 2016 /PRNewswire/ -- Synopsis

 The report brings together Timetric's research, modeling, and analysis expertise to allow banks and card issuers to identify segment dynamics and competitive advantages.
 The report also covers details of regulatory policy and recent changes in the regulatory structure.

-Timetric's 'The Cards and Payments Industry in Spain: Emerging Trends and Opportunities to 2020' report provides top-level market analysis, information and insights into the Spanish cards and payments industry, including:
+Timetric's 'The Cards and Payments Industry in the UAE: Emerging Trends and Opportunities to 2020' report provides top-level market analysis, information and insights into the UAE cards and payments industry, including:

-- Current and forecast values for each market in the Spanish cards and payments industry, including debit card, credit and charge cards.
+- Current and forecast values for each market in the UAE cards and payments industry, including debit card, credit and charge cards.

-- Detailed insights into payment instruments including credit transfers, direct debits, check payments, cash transactions and payment cards.
+- Detailed insights into payment instruments including check payments, cash transactions and payment cards.
 It also, includes an overview of the country's key alternative payment instruments.

 - E-commerce market analysis and payment methods.

-- Analysis of various market drivers and regulations governing the Spanish cards and payments industry.
+- Analysis of various market drivers and regulations governing the UAE cards and payments industry.

 - Detailed analysis of strategies adopted by banks and other institutions to market debit, credit and charge cards.